By Neil Blevins

 rust has a much more defined edge.
 How do we get this sort of effect?

-One way to try and fix that is to clamp your ao, which makes the edge
+One way to try and fix that is to clamp your occlusion, which makes the

 harder.
 You can do this by changing the spread spinner (for this